 Since the beginning of Technovation eight years ago, 15,000 girls have participated in the competition worldwide and developed mobile apps and startups that solved problems.
 The fields impacted include a diverse range including food waste, nutrition, women’s safety and much more.
 Someday, I hope to coach a team in Central Minnesota.
 Until that day, I will do my part as a judge.
 You can be involved too.
 Here are a few options:

-- Sign up to be an Appapalooza Volunteer or Judge
+- Sign up to be an Appapalooza Judge

 - Help us keep TechnovationMN free to all participants by making a contribution

 - Bring TechnovationMN to schools in your community